sureliyajd/jd-laraworld/backend/AUTHENTICATION_SETUP.md

 This will:
 - Install Laravel Passport if not already installed
-- Create an OAuth2 PKCE client for the frontend
+- Create an OAuth2 client for the frontend
 - Display the credentials needed for frontend configuration

 ## Manual Setup